timdgn/Kidney_Stones_Classification/README.md

 - [Progress status](#progress-status)
 - [Contributing](#contributing)

-## Installation
+## Local installation
-To install and run this project on your local machine, follow these steps:
+To install and run this project on your local machine, follow these steps :

-1. Clone this repository to your local machine using `git clone https://github.com/timdgn/Kidney_Stones_Classification.git`.
+1. Clone this repository to your local machine using `git clone https://github.com/timdgn/Kidney_Stones_Classification.git`
-2. Navigate to the project directory using `cd Kidney_Stones_Classification`.
+2. Navigate to the project directory using `cd Kidney_Stones_Classification`
-3. Install the required Python packages in your virtual environment using `pip3 install -r requirements.txt`.
+3. (Optional) Install the required Python packages in your favorite virtual environment using `pip3 install -r requirements.txt`
-4. Build the Docker images and run detached containers using `docker-compose up -d --build`.
+4. Build the Docker images and run detached containers using `docker-compose up -d --build`
 5. Go to `http://localhost` and test my app ✨

 ## Usage